tieguy/OSM-collabmark.org/CPM/Collaborative-Mark-Policy-draft.md

 `[QQQ: LV believes OSM has no visual identity guidelines, or equivalent document on use of the mark.
 Please let me know if otherwise.]`

-This policy governs any use by you of the Community marks.
-This section applies to all uses of the marks.
-Other sections apply only to uses that do not require separate permission, uses that require a trademark license, or uses under agreements held by local chapters.
-If you have a separate trademark license from the Trademark steward, and it is inconsistent with this policy, you must follow those license terms, not this policy.
+This section applies to all uses of the Community marks, regardless of why you are allowed to use the marks.
 Whenever you use the Community marks, note the following:

 ### 2.1.
 Proper form